-Seminars as a rule concentrate on more narrowly focused topics and aim at extensive discussion.
-In order to allow the time to be spent mainly on discussion, the SCS publishes a notice about the session in advance, and organizers distribute copies of the papers (normally three or four in number) to be discussed to those who request them.
-Attendance at a seminar will, if necessary, be limited to the first 25 people writing to the organizer.
 Seminars are normally three hours in length.
+In order to allow the time to be spent mainly on discussion, the SCS publishes a notice about the seminar in advance, and organizers precirculate the papers (normally three or four in number) to those who request copies in advance of the meeting.
+Attendance at a seminar may be limited to the first 25 people who have requested the precirculated papers.
+Others may attend the seminar at the seminar organizer's discretion, but the seminar will prioritize participation by those who have received the pre-circulated papers.

 - The member number, name, academic institution, and contact information of the organizer(s)